OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/cluster-configuration.md

 navOrder: 20
 ---

-The Kubernetes worker has been proven to be effecive on a variety of installations, but definitely some introduce less complexity than others!
+The Kubernetes worker has been proven to be effective on a variety of installations, but definitely some are more complex than others!

 There's three factors which affect the effort required to ensure successful execution:
 1. Kubernetes Distribution (eg AKS, EKS, GKE ...)